argonjs/argon/README.md

 * argon.js       [\[latest\]](https://cdn.rawgit.com/argonjs/argon/v1.1.0/dist/argon.js) [\[dev\]](https://rawgit.com/argonjs/argon/develop/dist/argon.js) - includes WebVR polyfill
 * argon.core.js  [\[latest\]](https://cdn.rawgit.com/argonjs/argon/v1.1.0/dist/argon.core.js) [\[dev\]](https://rawgit.com/argonjs/argon/develop/dist/argon.core.js)

 > Note: These are UMD builds, meaning they should be compatible with standard module formats (commonjs, AMD, global).
+The [dev] link may point to an unstable build, and should only be used if you want the latest in-progress version from the develop branch.

 To install with npm: